 Introduction

 Soil health is the capacity of the soil to function as a vital living ecosystem to sustain plants, animals, and humans (NRCS, 2018).
-Healthy soil are essential for resilient crop production and supporting our ecosystem.
-It will positively contribute to soil water retention, support a diversity of organisms vital to decomposition and nutrient cycling, provide crops with essential nutrients and can maintain soil carbon stocks.
-But the current situation of dimishing agricultural area with compromised soil health and reduced productivity is making this task challenging.
-The Annual report of ICAR – IISWC (2020) presents that out of the total geographical area of 329 M ha about 120.72 M ha (36.70%) is suffering from various forms of land degradation on arable (104.19 M ha) and non arable (16.53 M ha).
+Healthy soil is essential for resilient crop production and supporting our ecosystem.
+It will positively contribute to soil water retention, support a diversity of organisms vital to decomposition and nutrient cycling, provide crops with essential nutrients, and maintain soil carbon stocks.
+But the current situation of diminishing agricultural area with compromised soil health and reduced productivity is making this task challenging.
+The Annual report of ICAR – IISWC (2020) presents that out of the total geographical area of 329 M ha about 120.72 M ha (36.70%) is suffering from various forms of land degradation on arable (104.19 M ha) and non-arable (16.53 M ha).
 In the degraded arable land, water erosion is the principal contributor (73.27 M ha) followed by chemical degradation (17.45 M ha), wind erosion (12.40 M ha) and physical degradation (1.07 M ha).
 In vertisol type of soil, salinization, sodicity, physical deterioration from swelling and shrinking of clays, and loss of biological productivity are worsening the soil degradation.
 This highlights the urgent need of corrective measures.

 A renewed emphasis on soil health can result in more efficient crop yields, which will strengthen global food chains and increase food and nutrition security.
 Maintaining the physical, chemical, and biological properties of soil is needed to keep it healthy, and this is possible through the adoption of different agronomic approaches.
 The most lauded approach in improving the soil health is organic farming.
-The techniques like crop rotation, inclusion of legume crops and application of organic manures can aid in stopping soil health degradation, or even restore soil health in previously degraded soils, because they replenish soil organic carbon and preserve underground biodiversity.
+Practices such as crop rotation, incorporation of leguminous crops, and application of organic manures can help prevent soil health degradation and even restore fertility in already degraded soils by enhancing soil organic carbon levels and sustaining below-ground biodiversity.

 However, it is unclear how precisely organic practices affect the condition of the soil.
 The benefits of organic farming are repeatedly demonstrated by large-scale analyses of soil health that compare organic and conventional farming methods, but these analyses rarely evaluate organic farming methods' individual techniques to determine where these benefits occur or how they might be enhanced.